-Section 10.26 ANIMAL FEEDLOTS:
+Section 10.26 ANIMAL FEEDLOTS

-- A. No new animal feedlots or manure storage facilities shall be located in a floodplain or shoreland district. - B. No new animal feedlots or manure storage facilities shall be located within one half (1/2) mile of an incorporated city limit boundary.

-- C. Any animal feedlot requiring a conditional use permit shall, in addition to the criteria specified in Section 4.02, Conditional Uses, consider the following: - All construction and design plans for manure handling, manure storage facilities and procedures of applying the manure to the land have been approved by the Soil and Water Conservation Board. - 2.
+- A. No new animal feedlots or manure storage facilities shall be located in a floodplain or shoreland district. - B. No new animal feedlots or manure storage facilities shall be located within one-half (1/2) mile of an incorporated city limit boundary. - C. Any animal feedlot requiring a Conditional or Interim Use permit shall, in addition to the criteria specified in Section 4.02 Conditional Use or Section 4.03 Interim Use, consider the following: - 1.
+All construction and design plans for manure handling, manure storage facilities and procedures of applying the manure to the land have been approved by the Soil and Water Conservation Board. - 2.
 The public road serving the feedlots is adequate and would not need to be upgraded or improved in order to service the feedlots. - 3.
 The proposed feedlot will not adversely affect the neighboring properties. - 4.
-A proposed new feedlot would be located one quarter (1/4) mile or more from the nearest non-farm resident.
+A proposed new feedlot would be located one-quarter (1/4) mile or more from the nearest non-farm resident, nor closer than 1 mile from any platted subdivision.

-Section 10.28 ESSENTIAL SERVICES:
+Section 10.28 ESSENTIAL SERVICES